 Could you grow your product into 200 markets without needing hundreds of people to manage it?
 One company is on a mission to do just that.
 We’re joined by Dan Drew, CTO at Didja, which created a product that lets customers record local broadcast TV on their mobile phones, tablets, or TVs.

-In this episode, Dan joins us to discuss how Didja partners with legacy broadcasters to monetize and leverage their content, the number one reason companies have trouble scaling, and an insight how to scale your software and your team without blowing out your costs.
+In this episode, Dan joins us to discuss how Didja partners with legacy broadcasters to monetize and leverage their content, the number one reason companies have trouble scaling, and insight on how to scale your software and your team without blowing out your costs.

 Episode 03: Building & Managing a Multi-Cloud Platform Deployment with Nadim Habr

 Building a multi-cloud platform is no easy feat.
-Learn how Nadim Habr, CEO at Designhubz, is partnering with the large cloud providers to deliver its AR solution to some of the largest retailers in the world.
+Learn how Nadim Habr, CEO at Designhubz, is partnering with large cloud providers to deliver its AR solution to some of the largest retailers in the world.

 Episode 02: Innovating Fast To Meet Changing Customer Needs with Josh Bregman